Teaching Programs Offered at Colorado Springs Schools

 Whether you are seeking your initial teaching licensure or a program that can lead to career advancement, you might look closely at each school before enrolling.
 Read below to find statistics and facts regarding each school's population, enrollment, acceptance rates, tuition and more.

 |Total Enrollment (2017)||2,118*||12,932*|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||55%*||80%*|

 |Acceptance Rate (2017)||15%*||93%*|

 |Undergraduate Graduation Rate (2011)||88%*||43%*|

 Founded in 1874, Colorado College offers programs leading to teacher licensure at the undergraduate and graduate levels.
 Opportunities are also available to complete a 5-course minor in education or independent study in various education-related areas.

 Licensure preparation is available in elementary or secondary education, with secondary education content areas including English and various foreign languages, art, math, music, science and social studies.
 The student teaching requirement may be fulfilled before graduation, or students may take a ninth semester to complete this experience.

 Master of Arts in Teaching

 Students can choose between master's programs in elementary or secondary education, both of which require a research paper.
 Student teaching begins in the first semester, followed by a full-time internship at a local school during the second semester.
-For licensed teachers and school administrators, Colorado College also offers a summers-only master's program, which can be completed in 3-6 years.

 University of Colorado at Colorado Springs